-The SMF updates UDM/UDR with authorization data and indicate active state for the user id.
+4) The SMF updates UDM/UDR with authorization data and indicate active state for the user id.

-Editor’s Note: Whether and how the SMF updates the UDM/UDR and UE after authentication is in SA2's remit.
+NOTE 4: Whether and how the SMF updates the UDM/UDR and UE after authentication is not addressed in the present document.

-The SMF sends a PDU Session Establishment Accept message to the UE providing authorization result.
+5) The SMF sends a PDU Session Establishment Accept message to the UE providing authorization result.
 Based on the authorization result, the UE can start exchanging traffic over the PDU Session.